trstringer/trstringer.github.io/_posts/2021-01-01-quick-and-easy-prometheus-exporter.md

 As you can see from above, the role of the exporter is to consume application-formatted metrics and transform them into Prometheus metrics.
 In the Kubernetes world, the exporter is a container that lives in the same pod as the application it is exporting.

-## Creating exporters

-There are already a *lot* of [existing exporters](https://prometheus.io/docs/instrumenting/exporters/) available, so before you start writing a single line of code you should verify that what you need isn't already available (unless you are the creator of the root application, of course).
+## Do I need to write my own exporter?

+You might need to write your own exporter if...

+- You're using 3rd party software that doesn't have an [existing exporter](https://prometheus.io/docs/instrumenting/exporters/#third-party-exporters) already
+- You want to generate Prometheus metrics from software that you have written

-But if you decide that you do want to write your exporter, there are a handful of available clients to make things easier: [Python](https://github.com/prometheus/client_python), [Go](https://github.com/prometheus/client_golang), [Java](https://github.com/prometheus/client_java), and a [list of others](https://prometheus.io/docs/instrumenting/clientlibs/).
+If you decide that you need to write your exporter, there are a handful of available clients to make things easier: [Python](https://github.com/prometheus/client_python), [Go](https://github.com/prometheus/client_golang), [Java](https://github.com/prometheus/client_java), and a [list of others](https://prometheus.io/docs/instrumenting/clientlibs/).

 ## Using Python

-As you can see above, there are a handful of different languages and client libraries that you can use to create your exporter, but I've found that the Python approach is the quickest and easiest to get a working exporter.
+As you can see above, there are a multiple languages and client libraries that you can use to create your exporter, but I've found that the Python approach is the quickest and easiest to get a working exporter.

 There are advantages and disadvantages to choosing Python over something like Go, but one of the main driving forces behind Python is rapid development.
 So if you're in a DevOps shop that is tasked with writing exporters with a strict timeline, Python might be the best option for you.